sails-adminpanel/sl-vue-tree-next/CONTRIBUTING.md

 # Contributing

 PRs are appreciated.

 to start watcher run:

-`npm run start`
+`npm run dev`

 to build project run: